-Most frequently, the grievance is addressed to the Program Chair or, if it involves non-academic matters, to the administrative director of that function, e.g., Office of Financial Aid, Student Accounts Office, etc. If the Program Chair or an administrative director is a party to the grievance, the formal written grievance must be addressed to the Provost, who will assign the matter for review.
-If the Provost is a party to a grievance, the formal written grievance should be directed to the President, who will assign the matter for review.
+For academic-related matters, the formal complaint is addressed to the Program Chair or, if it involves non-academic matters, to the administrative director of that function, (e.g., Financial Aid, Student Accounts Office, etc.).
+If the Program Chair or an administrative director is a party to the complaint, the formal written complaint will be addressed to the Provost, who will assign the matter for review to at least two independent, anonymous reviewers.
+If the Provost is a party to a complaint, the formal written complaint should be directed to the President, who will assign the matter for review.

-The person receiving the formal written grievance will review it and within 30 days will gather information from the grievance parties, keeping a record and/or summary of this information.
-They will recommend a solution to the grievance based on mutual agreement.
-If a mutual agreement cannot be reached, a resolution will be determined and the grievant will be notified of the resolution in writing.
-Copies of all records will be sent to and maintained by the Academic Affairs Office or, for administrative department grievances, by the Human Resources office.
+Pacifica personnel appointed to review the formal, written complaint will gather information from the parties involved in the complaint within thirty (30) days of submitting the complaint, keeping a record and/or summary of this information.
+They will discuss the matter with the parties involved and recommend a solution to the complaint based on mutual agreement.
+If a mutual agreement cannot be reached, a resolution will be determined, and all involved parties will be notified of the resolution in writing.
+Copies of all records will be sent to and maintained by the Academic Affairs Office, Student Services Office, and/or Human Resources.